lmorchard/blog.lmorchard.com/posts/2016-04-17-spreadsheets-in-space.md

 ## This looks like a job for a machine

 As with most space jobs, there is a generous helping of tedium in trading.
-It immediately occured to me that this would be better done by a computer.
+It immediately occurred to me that this would be better done by a computer.
 Why click through all these items one-by-one, when an algorithm could zip through and serve up a list of high-margin items in seconds?